MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Contoso will take advantage of the continuous security assessment which monitors the security of machines, networks, storage, data, and applications; to discover potential security issues.

-- Security Center will analyze the security state of Contoso’s compute, infrastructure, and data resources, and of Azure apps and services.
+- Security Center will analyze the security state of Contoso's compute, infrastructure, and data resources, and of Azure apps and services.
 - Continuous assessment helps the Contoso operations team to discover potential security issues, such as systems with missing security updates or exposed network ports.
 - In particular Contoso wants to make sure all of the VMs are protected.
 Security Center helps with this, verifying VM health, and making prioritized and actionable recommendations to remediate security vulnerabilities before they're exploited.